SlipperyJ/spaceport/README.md

 As a spaceport traffic controller
 So the system is consistent and correctly reports spaceship status and location
 I want to ensure a spaceship that has un-docked from a spaceport is no longer in that spaceport

+As a spaceport traffic controller
+To ensure spaceport safety
+I would like to automatically deny docking requests from wanted spaceships

+As a spaceport traffic controller
+To ensure a timely docking service and keep traffic constant
+I would like to automatically deny docking requests unless the requesting ship is within 7.5km